gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 - R2302:AWS-Secure Conversation session must be established prior to establishing WS-ReliableMessaging sequence(s).

-- R2303: If the WS-ReliableMessaging sequence lifetime exceeds the WS-Secure Conversation session’s lifetime, the `SecurityContextToken` established by using WS-Secure Conversation must be renewed by using the corresponding WS-Secure Conversation Renewal binding.
+- R2303: If the WS-ReliableMessaging sequence lifetime exceeds the WS-Secure Conversation session's lifetime, the `SecurityContextToken` established by using WS-Secure Conversation must be renewed by using the corresponding WS-Secure Conversation Renewal binding.

 - B2304:WS-ReliableMessaging sequence or a pair of correlated converse sequences are always bound to a single WS-SecureConversation session.